awsdocs/aws-config-developer-guide/doc_source/gs-console.md

    + **Create a role** – AWS Config creates a role that has the required permissions\.
 For **Role name**, you can customize the name that AWS Config creates\.
    + **Choose a role from your account** – For **Role name**, choose an IAM role in your account\.
 AWS Config will attach the required policies\.
 For more information, see [Permissions for the IAM Role Assigned to AWS Config](iamrole-permissions.md)\.
 **Note**
-Check the box if you want to use the IAM role as it\.
+Check the box if you want to use the IAM role as is\.
 AWS Config will not attach policies to the role\.

 1. If you are setting up AWS Config in a region that supports rules, choose **Next**\.
 See [Setting Up AWS Config Rules with the Console](setting-up-aws-config-rules-with-console.md)\.